URDream-project/URDream/README.md

 [![Watch the URDream demo](VIDEO_THUMBNAIL_URL)](VIDEO_URL)

 ## 🚀 Introduction
 **URDream** is an agentic framework for generating simulation-ready articulated 3D assets from a single image.
-It combines 3D generation with agent-driven parametric modeling to construct part geometry, joint structures, and physical properties.
-Through validation and feedback-guided repair, it produces simulator-compatible URDF assets for robot training and interactive applications.
+It adaptively selects generative, parametric, or hybrid modeling according to the geometry and functional requirements of each object and its parts.
+An agent Harness coordinates appearance and mechanism reviews, kinematic checks, and dynamics tests, using diagnostic feedback to guide targeted repairs before delivering simulator-compatible URDF assets.
+Validated modeling and repair experience is retained and reused to support decisions in subsequent tasks.

 ## 🌟 Features